 Executive Director & CEO

-A longtime advocate for lesbian, gay, bisexual, and transgender equality, Gregory Lewis is nationally recognized for his vision and leadership.
-In 2008, he worked with Cyndi Lauper and her co-founders to launch True Colors United and has served as its executive director ever since.
-Under Gregory’s leadership, True Colors United has grown into the leading national organization addressing the issue of lesbian, gay, bisexual, and transgender youth homelessness, as well as an influential resource in encouraging straight people to give a damn about equality for all.
+A longtime advocate for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) equity, Gregory Lewis worked with Cyndi Lauper to launch True Colors United in 2008 and has served as its executive director since its founding.
+Under Gregory’s leadership, True Colors United has grown into the leading national organization implementing innovative solutions to address youth homelessness by focusing on the unique experiences of LGBTQ youth.

 Gregory built the organization from the ground up, creating the infrastructure and development streams critical to its success.

-Through its website, online engagement, and award winning public service announcements, the Give a Damn Campaign encourages folks to get involved in ensuring equality for all, regardless of sexual orientation or gender identity and expression.
-Since 2010, the Give a Damn Campaign has spread its message of equality around the world with the help of its over 100,000 members and numerous celebrity partners, including Elton John, Whoopi Goldberg, Susan Sarandon, Ricky Martin, Jason Mraz, Anna Paquin, and many, many more.
+One of Gregory’s first undertakings at True Colors United was founding the Give A Damn Campaign.
+Through its website, online engagement, and award-winning public service announcements, the Give a Damn Campaign encouraged folks to get involved in ensuring equality for all, regardless of sexual orientation or gender identity and expression.
+From 2010 to 2016, the Give a Damn Campaign spread its message of equality around the world with the help of its over 100,000 members and numerous celebrity partners, including Elton John, Whoopi Goldberg, Susan Sarandon, Ricky Martin, Jason Mraz, Anna Paquin, and many, many more.

 Prior to joining True Colors United, Gregory served as the managing director of the Matthew Shepard Foundation.
 Under his leadership, the organization grew significantly and developed a strong programmatic direction in its efforts to erase hate and promote acceptance and understanding.

 Gregory’s career as an advocate was, in fact, prompted by Matthew Shepard’s death in Wyoming in 1998.
-Shocked by the hate crime, Gregory began volunteering with the DC-based Human Rights Campaign, the largest gay, lesbian, bisexual, and transgender advocacy organization in the country, where he was soon encouraged to apply for a full-time position.
+Shocked by the hate crime, Gregory began volunteering with the DC-based Human Rights Campaign, the largest LGBTQ advocacy organization in the country, where he was soon encouraged to apply for a full-time position.
 He spent seven years in HRC’s development department, including four years as the associate director of development operations and special projects, a role in which he oversaw the operations of a $30 million fundraising and membership department and focused on the creation of new revenue streams.

 Gregory’s interest in bringing people together to make a difference dates back to his high school years, when he started a county-wide coalition of chapters of Students Against Drunk Driving.
 He spoke to national media, lobbied Congress on the issue, and was named one of the most Caring Young Adults in the nation by the DC-based Caring Institute.